 The information on this page is general information about the practicalities of certain special services, or services of need.
-It is current as of 31 August 2019 and applies to all services arranged on or after this date.
+It is current as of 8 August 2020 and applies to all services arranged on or after this date.
 It has been prepared to assist parishioners and friends to plan baptisms, weddings, funerals and other special services.
-If there are questions or if more detailed information about the form, history and meaning of such services is required, contact may be made with the parish rector through our contacts page.
+If there are questions or if more detailed information about the form, history and meaning of such services is required, contact may be made with the parish rector here.

 In the Russian Orthodox Church outside Russia children and adults are customarily received into Orthodoxy by the Holy Mysteries of Baptism and Chrismation.

 If a child is to be baptised in our parish, at least one of the parents or godparents should be a practising Orthodox Christian known to the parish rector who intends to raise the child in the Orthodox Christian faith.
 If the parents or godparents are unknown to the parish rector they should be willing to meet with him at least three weeks before the service to discuss their responsibilities and the necessary arrangements.

 Children are baptised on the understanding that their parents and godparents will attend, as the children grow, to their believing, behaving and belonging as Orthodox Christians.
 The family is encouraged to form an ongoing relationship with the parish and to involve itself in church life.